 1. Prepare the preserved mustard greens:

-- In a wok over medium heat, add 1 tablespoon avocado oil and the preserved mustard greens.
+- In a wok over medium heat, add 1 tablespoon of cooking oil and the preserved mustard greens.

 - Stir-fry for about 2 minutes until aromatic.
 Remove and set aside.